jeffaburke/brother-printer-ctf/README.md

 ## 🎯 CTF Objective

-This machine simulates a Brother printer web interface with default credentials and exposed sensitive information.
+This machine simulates a Brother printer web interface with a critical Remote Code Execution (RCE) vulnerability.
 Participants need to:

 1. **Access the settings page** (anonymous access enabled by default)
-2. **Find SMTP credentials** displayed on the settings page
+2. **Exploit the System Diagnostics tool** to execute arbitrary commands
-3. **Extract the flag** from the SMTP password field
+3. **Use RCE to discover the flag** hidden in the system
 4. **Optional:** Login with default credentials (1234567:1234567) to access admin functions

 ## 🔑 Default Credentials